JLacal/local-llm/README.md

-# Running Trial-specific LLMs Locally
+# Running Clinical Trial-specific LLMs Locally

 This repository contains details, code, and sample data to help you learn how to build clinical trial-specific [Large Language Models ("LLM")](https://en.wikipedia.org/wiki/Large_language_model).
 Then you will be able to run the LLM in your local computer.